How Workflows Work

 First, workflows must be deterministic: A workflow implementation must be deterministic: if called multiple times with the same inputs, it should invoke the same steps with the same inputs in the same order.
 If you need to perform a non-deterministic operation like accessing the database, calling a third-party API, generating a random number, or getting the local time, you shouldn't do it directly in a workflow function.
 Instead, you should do all database operations in transactions and all other non-deterministic operations in steps.
 That way, DBOS can capture the output of the non-deterministic operation and avoid re-executing it.

-Second, DBOS functions should not have side effects in memory outside of their own scope.
+Second, DBOS workflows and steps should not have side effects in memory outside of their own scope.
 For example, they shouldn't modify global variables.
-If they do, we cannot guarantee those side effects are persisted during recovery for later functions in the same workflow.
+If they do, DBOS cannot guarantee those side effects are persisted during recovery for later steps in the same workflow.